KomputeProject/kompute/docs/overview/build-system.rst

 C++ Build System Deep Dive
 ======================

-The recommended approach to build the project is as out-of-source build in the ``build`` folder.
+The recommended approach to build the project is as out-of-source built-in the ``build`` folder.
 This project uses CMake as build system.

 For a base build you just have to run: